-Tablets were also sent to other kings, and amongst them was the letter to H.M.
-Nasiru'd-Din Shah.
-In that epistle Baha'u'llah said: 'Have me summoned, gather the Ulama, and ask for proofs and arguments, so that the truth and falsehood may become known.'
-H.M.
-Nasiru'd-Din Shah sent the blessed epistle to the Ulama and proposed to them that they should undertake this mission, but they dared not do so.
+Tablets^{} were also sent to other kings, and among them was the letter to H. M. Náşiri'd-Dín Sháh.
+In that epistle Bahá'u'lláh said, "Have Me summoned, gather the 'ulamá, and ask for proofs and arguments, so that the truth and falsehood may become known."
+H. M. Náşiri'd-Dín Sháh sent the blessed epistle to the 'ulamá and proposed to them that they should undertake this mission, but they dared not do so.
 Then he asked seven of the most celebrated among them to write an answer to the challenge.
-After some time they returned the blessed letter, saying, 'This man is the opposer of religion and the enemy of the Shah.'
-His majesty the Shah of Persia was much vexed, and said, 'This is a question for proofs and arguments, and of truth or falsehood: how can it refer to politics?
-Alas! how much we respected these Ulama, who cannot even reply to this epistle.'
+After some time they returned the blessed letter, saying, "This man is the opposer of religion and the enemy of the Sháh."
+His majesty the Sháh of Persia was much vexed, and said, "This is a question for proofs and arguments, and of truth or falsehood: what has it to do with enmity to the government?
+Alas! how much we respected these 'ulamá, who cannot even reply to this epistle."